Scattered clouds | 10 °C | Variable, 5.6 km/h

 With reserved member-only tee times, a growing junior section and social events throughout the year, membership of Gullane Golf Club is a great way of playing wonderful courses and becoming part of an esteemed golfing community.

-Gullane Golf Club is currently welcoming applications for the waiting lists of ordinary and five-day memberships.
+Gullane Golf Club is currently welcoming applications for Ordinary and Five Day memberships.

-Country memberships are also available with the criteria that the applicant’s place of residence must be no less than 150 miles from the Club.
+Country memberships are also available with the criterion that the applicant’s place of residence must be no less than 150 miles from the Club.

-Overseas memberships are also available with the criteria that the applicant has no permanent residence or place of business within the UK.
+Overseas memberships are also available with the criterion that the applicant has no permanent residence or place of business within the UK.

 The method of application is laid down in the rules of the Club as follows: